maximilianh/cellBrowser/README.md

 values.
 If you have done the analysis already, you can build a cellbrowser from your existing Scanpy object.

-From Jupyter or Python3, create a data directory with the tab-sep files:
+From Jupyter or Python3, create a data directory with the tab-sep files and a basic cellbrowser.conf:

-    from cellbrowser import cellbrowser
-    # convert to tsv files and create a cellbrowser.conf
+    import cellbrowser.cellbrowser as cb
-    cellbrowser.scanpyToTsv(adata, "scanpyOut", "myScanpyDataset")
+    cb.scanpyToTsv(adata, "scanpyOut", "myScanpyDataset")

-Then, build the cell browser into a html directory, from Jupyter:
+Then, build the cell browser into a html directory:

+    cb.build("scanpyOut", "~/public_html/cells")

+If you don't have a webserver running already, start an http server to serve this directory:

-    cellbrowser.cbBuild(["scanpyOut/cellbrowser.conf"], "~/public_html/cells", 8888)
+    cb.serve("~/public_html/cells", 8888)

+You can later stop this http server:

+    cb.stop()

-Or from a Unix Shell:
+Or from a Unix Shell, build and start the http server:

+    cd scanpyOut
-    cbBuild -i scanpyOut/cellbrowser.conf -o ~/public_html/cells/ -p 8888
+    cbBuild -o ~/public_html/cells/ -p 8888

 ### Convert an existing Seurat object

 The function ExportToCellbrowser() will be part of Seurat 3.
-You can install pre-release Seurat3 like this:
+You can install the pre-release Seurat3 like this:

     install.packages("devtools")
     devtools::install_github("satijalab/seurat", ref = "release/3.0")